mapbox/togeojson/README.md

 * If the MultiGeometry is filled with the same type, it'll automatically derive a MultiLineString, a MultiPolygon or MultiPoint
 * Otherwise, it'll derive a feature for each discrete geometry

+### What is hashing?

+KML's style system isn't semantic: a typical document made through official tools (read Google) has hundreds of identical styles.
+So, togeojson does its best to make this into something usable, by taking a quick hash of each style and exposing `styleUrl` and `styleHash` to users.
+This lets you work backwards from the awful representation and build your own styles or derive data based on the classes chosen.

+Implied here is that this does not try to represent all data contained in KML styles.

 ### Why isn't this built on OpenLayers